tomludbrook10/carbot_action_model/README.md

 - ResNet-style encoder embeds each observation, then we add sinusoidal embeddings.
 - Frozen Depth Anything V2 encodes the current observation into a depth embedding.
 - Take the embeddings and feed them into a Transformer block to "think" over the sequence of embeddings.
-- That output is then fed into the action head to predict the waypoints.
+- That output is then fed into the autoregressive action head to predict the waypoints.

 We export the model via onix to run TensorRT on the jeston ori nano.